Cujo vs Dojo vs Keezel vs RATtrap vs AKITA vs Bitdefender BOX 2By - 06/21/2018

 Bitdefender BOX 2 is my number two pick, next to RATtrap.
 It offers extended protection for your computers and mobile devices in the form of antivirus.
 However, it doesn’t offer any stand out features when it comes to protecting your smart home devices.
 Still, Bitdefender is a trustworthy brand when it comes to internet protection.

-Each of the four security solutions offers something unique, but some of them stand above the rest.
+Each of the six security solutions offers something unique, but some of them stand above the rest.
 Based on our research, RATtrap seems to be the best choice.
-They don’t charge a monthly fee (for now), they protect your privacy, and they can secure your mobile devices, computers, and smart home devices.
+Though they are now charging for their services, they offer a good value backed by good reviews.
 It’s also noteworthy that RATtrap works in bridge mode, it’s not directly addressable and hence it does not have an attack surface, making it a secure and smart firewall.

 Cujo is also a strong contender, and if you purchase the $250 version, you’ll have access to services for life.
 However, I advise that you only purchase Cujo if you have a technical understanding of how your network works as it requires port forwarding.

 Our rating on AKITA is TBD as it’s not yet on the market.

 Finally, for on-the-go internet security, the obvious winner (and the only contender) is Keezel.

 Updated: 01/21/2018 with new features plus the addition of Bitdefender and AKITA.